 Students have a choice of five electives for their core study area: «Innovation in Education and Training», «Intercultural and Comparative Education», «Globalisation and Education», «Early Childhood Education and Child Research», «Education/Psychology».

-Over the four semesters, the study programme involves a broad-based approach in which most students work on all of the subdisciplines of English, with an option to study one field in depth – British or American literature, Medieval literature, or Linguistics.
-Interdisciplinary work is a key aspect of studies in the Department and there are intensive weekend seminars for some classes during which students and professors meet in a congenial setting to investigate a subject in detail.
+Over the course of four semesters, the study programme offers a broad-based approach in which most students work on all of the subdisciplines of English, with an option to study one field in depth English or American literature, Medieval literature, or Linguistics.
+Interdisciplinary work is a key aspect of studies in the Department and there are intensive weekend seminars and lab sessions for some classes during which students and professors meet in a congenial setting to investigate a subject in detail.
 The study programme culminates with the writing of an original thesis in a field of the student's choice.
-Students can participate in research colloquia and explore their ideas in a setting of peers.
-The department has extensive and up-to-date physical and electronic library resources.More info
+Students can participate in workshops and conferences organised by staff members or explore their ideas in a setting of peers.
+The Department has extensive and up-to- date physical and electronic library resources.More info

 Ethics and Economics have one domain in common: the question of justice in commercial and non-commercial relations.
 The interdisciplinary course set up jointly by the Institute of Ethics and Human Rights and the Department of Economics is the only one of its kind in Switzerland.
 It offers students the requisite methods and elements for reflection for a practical approach to ethical issues in the two domains of governance (private and public) and sustainable development.